Philadelphia CPR Schools

 Basic Life Support CPR Program

-This program in two formats, for either the public or healthcare professionals.
 Students who complete this course are certified by the American Safety and Health Institute.
 In the class, students are educated on emergency situations involving shock, bleeding, child birth, fractures, poisoning and hypothermia.
 The CPR and emergency techniques students learn here are intended to be used on adults.
 Students are charged a laboratory fee in this class.

 Montgomery County Community College